-We can recommend a species of tree suited to your requirements, and plant it in such a way that it has every chance of living a long, healthy life and in the process giving you and your loved ones a great deal of pleasure.
+We can plant your tree in such a way that it has every chance of living a long, healthy life and in the process giving you and your loved ones a great deal of pleasure.
 Successful planting comes down to using high quality trees and good planting procedures, and planting the right tree in the right place.

 Choosing the right tree

 Apart from meeting your aesthetic requirements, the tree must also be suited to the conditions of the location, such as shade, space, and soil moisture content.

 The whole tree should be in healthy condition, including the root ball.
 There should be an absence of wounds.
 It should have a good branching structure, without codominant stems or included bark, otherwise there may be maintenance and safety issues in the future.

 Most root growth happens near the surface.
 The hole should be at least twice as wide as the root ball at the surface, tapering down to the bottom of it.
 In compacted clay soils, digging a hole up to five times the width of the root ball will give the tree a good chance of successful establishment.